nihal-uddin-nu/Portfolio-Projects/sentence-predictor-README.md

 1. Download sentence-predictor.ipynb and go to Google Colabs (colab.research.google.com)
 2. Upload the file to Google Colab.
 3. Run all cells sequentially.
+After running the last cell, you will have to type in the input sentence.

 Configuration